 About 30 million adults have varicose veins.
 Even though these veins can be unsightly and embarrassing, sometimes we have to ask the question: are varicose veins dangerous?

 Sometimes it’s hard to tell if these types of veins are seriously problematic or just frustrating during swimsuit season.
-Either way, it’s best to investigate and make sure some veins won’t cause serious health issues.
+Either way, a clinic in varicose veins in Dallas recommends that it’s best to investigate and make sure some veins won’t cause serious health issues.

 But how do you know which veins to worry about and which ones to leave alone?
 In this article, we’ll explore more about varicose veins and what you need to know: